strikecbu/codePractice/README.md

-# Code Practice
+# Code Practices
-## A collections of these popular courses practice
+## A collections of these popular courses implements on Udemy
 * angular
 * css
 * DockerK8s